gs1/GS1_DigitalLink_Resolver_CE/README.md

 BEFORE YOU 'GIT PULL' an update:
 1. Unless you are are using a separate external SQL database, backup the SQL database to an external host location, as you will be deleting its container data volume.
 Make sure you have a successful backup by restoring it to another database.
 This is done at your own risk!
-2. Use 'docker-compose down' to stop and remove the containers using the previous docker-compose.yml
+2. Use 'docker-compose down' to stop and remove the containers using the  docker-compose.yml for the version 1.0 that you are running.
 3. Delete all the repository's docker volumes (listed further down this page and in docker-compose.yml)

 Now let's build the new service: